UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual Machine with DonkeyCar AI Simulator/Donkeysim on an ARM Chip Mac.md

 Start the donkey_sim_m1.app app in the gui by clicking the icon, and then run ```python3 manage.py drive``` in the terminal You should be able to go to [http://localhost:8887](http://localhost:8887) to control the car.
+Make sure to start recording!
+It should show that x records were recorded.
+For driving, I recommend having the web url and the donkeysim app side-by-side on your computer.
+Turning down the max speed for the joystick can be helpful.